 Before you begin:

-Pulse is a short business tune-up designed to give you a clear, objective view of how your business is performing.
+Pulse is a short business tune-up tool designed to give you a clear, objective view of how your business is performing.

 It works best when answers are considered, honest, and grounded in current reality rather than intention or aspiration.